Selja Kumari

-Selja Kumari (born 24 September 1962) is an Indian politician and former parliamentarian.
-A member of the Indian National Congress, she has been the Minister of Social Justice and Empowerment and Tourism in the Government of India during Manmohan Singh's premiership.
+Selja Kumari (born 24 September 1962) is an Indian politician and a member of the Lok Sabha, the lower house of Indian parliament.
+She is a member of the Indian National Congress and has served as the union minister of state (independent charge) for social justice and empowerment and tourism during Manmohan Singh's premiership.

 Selja was first elected to the Lok Sabha in 1991 from Sirsa, a constituency that she retained in the 1996 elections.
-Following her election to the 15th Lok Sabha from Ambala, she was appointed the Minister of Social Justice and Empowerment.
-It was during this period that Selja worked to furthering the cause of women's rights as well as the rights of marginalised communities in India.
+Following her election in 2009 to the Lok Sabha from Ambala, she was appointed the minister of social justice and empowerment.
 Selja unsuccessfully contested the general elections in 2019 from Ambala, and following that made a return to state politics, being elected the president of the Haryana unit of the Congress party later that year.

 She was a member of the Rajya Sabha from 2014 to 2020.
+In the 2024 Indian general election, she was elected to the Lok Sabha again from the Sirsa constituency.